California's Guide to Conditional Use Permit

 • Environmental review proceeds under CEQA guidelines

-• Other departments (public works/engineering, fire, building, health) review for compliance with their respective regulations
+• Other departments (public works/engineering, fire, building, health, landscaping) review for compliance with their respective regulations

 • Staff prepares a report with findings and recommendations for the planning commission